drtingtingbi/drtingtingbi.github.io/_pages/about.md

 ### News! 📣📢

+   - Our paper has been accepted by FSE'26!
    - We are hosting the **Australian Summer School in Software Engineering (OzSE), 2026**.
 [Website:](https://ozse-school.github.io)
    - Our ICSE'25 paper on Stack Overflow post updating is accepted!
-   - Two TOSEM papers accepted.
+   - Two TOSEM papers accepted!
    - Invited to serve on FSE and ICSE PC committees.